What if you could be your own source of financing when the need arises instead of leaning on banks, finance, and credit card companies?

 A Roadmap to Becoming Your Own Banker

-Certainly, with any financial projects, we must develop a roadmap to confidently take us from Point A to Point Z without any missteps along the way.
-Using this process does not really create a “bank” and you do not really become a “banker.”
+Certainly, with any financial project, we must develop a roadmap to confidently take us from Point A to Point Z without any missteps along the way.
+Using this process does not really create a “bank,” and you do not really become a “banker.”

-Where you purchase your policy matters and will highly recommend that you only go through an independent insurance broker since they will have access to many highly rated companies who will have the insurance products to meet your needs.
+Where you purchase your policy matters, and will highly recommend that you only go through an independent insurance broker since they will have access to many highly rated companies that will have the insurance products to meet your needs.

 When you speak with your insurance broker, if they push back or appear to be a naysayer, go to the next broker.
 Your mission should be to have an advocate on your side from whom you can get critical advice and who is committed to helping you navigate the shopping, purchasing, and underwriting processes.

 A good screening question to start with is to ask the broker if they are familiar with the concept of “infinite banking” or “becoming your own banker.”
-Then you can follow-up with asking if they are familiar with IRC section 7702 since this is the section that discusses the tax liability for your financial project that you are embarking on.
+Then you can follow up by asking if they are familiar with IRC section 7702 since this is the section that discusses the tax liability for the financial project that you are embarking on.